How to shoot and edit slow motion videos on your iPhone

 - Tap Play to view your video, and when you're satisfied with the results, tap Done.

-Can you speed up or slow down a slow motion video on iPhone?
+How to speed up or slow down a video on iPhone?

 You can speed up or slow down your video with iMovie by following the steps outlined above.
 However, you can’t make the slow motion portion of your clip slower than the frame rate capabilities of your iPhone.